 Now is a great time to check in on the new hire paperwork from the first day.
 Double-check to ensure all essential info, such as emergency contacts and medical issues, is up-to-date.

 You’ll also likely need this paperwork to set up payroll.
-Take time when onboarding new hires to get into the nitty-gritty of benefits, tax information, and other company policies regarding total compensation if it hasn’t already been covered.
+Take the time when onboarding new hires to delve into the details of benefits, tax information, and other company policies related to total compensation, if it hasn’t already been covered.

 In one study, 23% of people who quit their jobs within the first six months said they’d have stayed had their responsibilities been clearer.
 Ensure you make responsibilities crystal clear.